-Students will be assigned and expected to compile articles for discussions, complete the assigned readings, and attend and participate in class discussions.
+Students will be expected to compile and present articles for discussions, complete the assigned readings, and attend and participate in class discussions.
 Also, this course will focus on improving writing skills - each student will be required to submit five three-page papers on health care issues.
 Each paper will be critiqued and then returned to the student for revisions.
-This process is aimed to improve writing skills.
+This process is aimed to improve your research and writing skills.